hirokoymj/gcp-study-note/PCA/ExamTopic/Topic1.md

 Other options, such as reading the debug GCE Activity log using the API or Cloud Console, identifying whether a live migration event of the failed server occurred, or exporting a debug VM into an image and running the image on a local server, may not provide the necessary information to understand

 **Question 35**

+- A. Load logs into Google BigQuery
+- E. Upload log files into Google Cloud Storage
+- Explanation
+  If you want to analyze those logs its recommended Big Query.
+For storing and backup Cloud Storage is your option, so AE.

 **Question 36**
 **Question 37**
 **Question 38**